Implications of a Cosmogenic Origin of KM3-230213A for Ultra-High-Energy Protons: Model

 \subsection{Cosmological Evolution of Sources}

 The UHECR spectrum observed at Earth also depends on the cosmological evolution of UHECR sources, which we parameterize in our model as: {

 } This function describes how the source emissivity changes with redshift, where $m$ determines the strength and direction (positive or negative) of the evolution.
 This parameterization, proposed in \citet{arjen_fp_2019}, was chosen because typical source candidates show a growth in emissivity up to a redshift $1 \lesssim z \lesssim 1.7$, reach a plateau or increase very slowly up to a redshift $2.7 \lesssim z \lesssim 4$, and then decline beyond that.
-This behavior is observed in gamma-ray bursts (GRBs) \citep{GRB_m}, the star-formation rate (SFR) \citep{SFR_m_value}, and AGNs of different luminosity classes \citep{AGN_m_value, seyfert_m}.
+This behavior is observed in gamma-ray bursts \citep[GRBs;][]{GRB_m}, the star-formation rate \citep[SFR;][]{SFR_m_value}, and AGNs of different luminosity classes \citep{AGN_m_value, seyfert_m}.
 In Equation~\ref{eq: SE}, $z_0$ denotes the redshift beyond which the source emissivity remains constant, and $z_{\text{max}}$ denotes the redshift to which the source population extends.
 In this analysis, we fix $z_0$ and $z_{\text{max}}$ to 1.5 and 4, respectively.
 Since sources differ in the strength of their cosmological evolution, the source-evolution parameter, $m$, allows us to describe a wide range of sources.
-For example, the evolution of tidal disruption events is negative and close to $m {\,\sim} -3$ \citep{TDE_m}, whereas high-luminosity AGNs, such as flat-spectrum radio quasars (FSRQs) and high-luminosity BL Lacertae objects (BL Lacs), have strongly positive evolutions of $m {\,\sim\,} 5 - 7$ \citep{FSRQ_m, HL_BLlacs_m}.
+For example, specific classes of tidal disruption events can have a negative evolution close to $m {\,\sim} -3$ \citep{TDE_m}, whereas high-luminosity AGNs, such as flat-spectrum radio quasars (FSRQs) and high-luminosity BL Lacertae objects (BL Lacs), have strongly positive evolutions of $m {\,\sim\,} 5{-}7$ \citep{FSRQ_m, HL_BLlacs_m}.